 The default medical expenses extension covers IPD i.e. hospitalization claims only.
 Insurers do give coverage for OPD claims upon clients’ request but they regulate claim out-go by restricting each OPD claim with an upper limit, typically under INR 25K limit per OPD claim.

-Below are the few limits offered by insurers on accidental medical expenses –
+So, below are the few limits the insurers offer on accidental medical expenses –

 - 10% of Sum Insured or 40% of Admissible Claim Amount or Actual Medical Expenses whichever is lower (Default)